marcotoronto/rdm-test/content/07_data_dictionary.md

     * Data usage type
     * Sample values

-* Optional fields to inlcude
+* Optional fields to include

     * Transformations (Was the column the result of a transformation?)
     * Example usage (SQL queries)